KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 Upworthy Comprehensive Header Menu
 ![](upworthy/upworthy-menu.jpg)

+Upworthy forms are designed to be impossible not to notice "[above the fold](http://en.wikipedia.org/wiki/Above_the_fold)," and across the webpage [hotspots](http://en.wikipedia.org/wiki/Screen_hotspots) and common reading patterns (F Pattern, Z Pattern, and Guttenberg Diagram).

 Upworthy Prominent Share Buttons and Newsletter Sign Up Form
 ![](upworthy/upworthy-header-and-newsletter-sign-up.jpg)

+Upworthy modals are triggered by the movements of the cursor.
+For example, if the cursor is moving toward the page tab to click x and close the page, a modal might pop up to re-engage.

 Upworthy Modal Tactic: Daily Email
 ![](upworthy/upworthy-daily-email-modal.jpg)